After several months of hard work by our community members, we have finally settled on a venue and a date for this year’s AOSCC, so…

 Please update your

-tcpdump package to version
+chromium packages to version

 Please update your

-google-chrome packages to version
+sudo package to version